-The Genetics and Genomic Sciences Graduate Theme invites applications from individuals committed to an intensive course of study and research training leading to the Ph.D.
+The Genetics, Genomics, and Bioinformatics Graduate Theme invites applications from individuals committed to an intensive course of study and research training leading to the Ph.D.
 Applicants with bachelor's, master's, and professional degrees are encouraged to apply.

 Acceptance is based on undergraduate record (curriculum and grade point average [GPA]), Graduate Record Exam (GRE) scores, letters of recommendation, a personal statement of research and career interests, past research activities, and, when possible, a personal interview.